sapcc/limes/docs/operators/config.md

 ### Low-privilege quota raising

-The Oslo policy for Limes (see [example policy](../example-policy.json)) is structured such that raising quotas requires a different (usually higher) permission level than lowering quotas.
+The Oslo policy for Limes (see [example policy][ex-pol]) is structured such that raising quotas requires a different (usually higher) permission level than lowering quotas.
 However, through the `*:raise_lowpriv` rules, low-privilege users can be permitted to raise quotas within certain boundaries.